mrash/psad/deps/Bit-Vector/README.txt

 Perl version 5.000 or higher, and an ANSI C compiler. (!)
                                      ^^^^^^
-Module "Carp::Clan" version 5.0 or higher.
+Module "Carp::Clan" version 5.3 or higher.

+Optionally, module "Storable" version 2.21 or newer.

 Note that in order to compile Perl modules which contain C (and/or XS) code (such as this one), you always HAVE